elben/elben.github.io/site/blog/2015-11-22-the-end-of-dynamic-languages.markdown

 ## The problem with uncertainty
 Now, don’t get me wrong, negative feelings do arise when writing in typed languages like Haskell and Scala.
 Confusion, frustration, hopelessness.
 But uncertainty is perhaps worse than all the others.
 You can resolve all the others by sitting down and learning the thing.
 But how does one resolve *uncertainty*?
 Only with more certainty.
 But what if the language does not provide a way to make certain of the uncertain?

-Let's examine some current attempts.
+Let’s examine some current attempts.

 ### Gradual typing
 There is a frantic rush to bolt-on a type system to every dynamic language out there.
 Typed Racket, Typed Clojure, TypeScript, Typed Lua.
 Even Python has “type hints”.